strategineer/personal-website/content/blog/2024-11-16/index.md

 - Tested in GZDoom.
 - Looks way better than speed001.wad, there's a much better sense of place.
-- Mixed monster groups leads to immediate infighting, which gives a little bit of a "Doomguy isn't the main character" might, which wasn't the intent here, and ruins combat balance.
+- Mixed monster groups leads to immediate infighting, which gives a little bit of a "Doomguy isn't the main character" feel, which wasn't the intent here, and ruins combat balance.
 - Not enough health packs and weapons are not given quickly enough or at all.
 - No SSG, yikes.
 If a map has pinkies and revenants in it, the player should already have the SSG or a visible path to acquiring one (same goes for the rocket).
 - Not enough ammo for full clear and no berserk pack means that punching all these monsters down is much less feasible or fun.